Our House

 What is a pesticide?

 The definition of what is, or is not, a pesticide has nothing to do with whether or not the chemical is "organic" or natural.
 For example nicotine, a natural component of the tobacco plant, has been used as a powerful insecticide for more than a hundred years.
-Sulfur is an effective miticide and sodium borate, which is mined as "borax", is an effective insecticide.
+Sulfur is an effective miticide (a pesticide that targets mites) and sodium borate, which is mined as "borax", is an effective insecticide.
 Pyrethrum from the dried flowers of certain species of chrysanthemum has been used as an "insect powder" for hundreds of years.

-• Organochlorine insecticides like aldrin, heptachlor, chlordane and DDT were developed to combat mosquitoes and lice and were later widely used, and mis-used, for other pests.
+• Organochlorine insecticides like aldrin, heptachlor, chlordane and DDT were developed to combat mosquitoes and lice and were later widely used, and misused, for other pests.

 • Organophosphate insecticides like dimethoate, acephate (Orthene) and chlorpyrifos (Dursban) are far more acutely toxic to vertebrate animals but much less persistent in the environment than organochlorines.